AdobeDocs/commerce-marketplace/src/pages/guides/sellers/analytics.md

 # Analytics

-You can view data about the performance of your extension in the marketplace.
+You can view data about the performance of your listings in the marketplace.

 ## View your performance data